Skip to Content

 REINVESTMENT REPORTS

-The JR NSW report, “Redefining Reinvestment – An opportunity for Aboriginal communities and government to co-design justice reinvestment (JR) in NSW” is a landmark report based on research with Aboriginal communities in Bourke, Moree and Mt Druitt.
+The JRNSW report, “Redefining Reinvestment – An opportunity for Aboriginal communities and government to co-design justice reinvestment (JR) in NSW” is a landmark report based on research with Aboriginal communities in Bourke, Moree and Mt Druitt.
 It conveys their experiences of the criminal justice system and captures their perspectives on ‘reinvestment’ in NSW.
 The Report invited governments to commence a process of co-design, led by those Aboriginal communities where local solutions are already being explored.

 POSITION PAPERS

-JR NSW policy position papers are regularly researched and developed as part of its monitoring, evaluation and learing processes including the lived experience of Aboriginal communities in Bourke, Moree, Mt Druitt and Kempsey.
+JRNSW policy position papers are regularly researched and developed as part of its monitoring, evaluation and learing processes including the lived experience of Aboriginal communities in Bourke, Moree, Mt Druitt and Kempsey.

 Back to top